-This Paleo roasted chicken recipe is such a perfect example of an economical, simple home-cooked meal.
+This Lemon Garlic Herb Paleo Roast Chicken Recipe is a perfect example of an economical, simple home-cooked meal.
 It’s flavored with simple herbs, lemons, and a little butter or ghee and it’s just the type of recipe to bring the whole family together.

 I was at the grocery store the other day lamenting how much money I was spending.
 I whole heartily believe that eating healthy is an investment in my health, and well worth the extra money…but that doesn’t mean that I like it.
 Anyway, I came across a whole organic chicken on sale for a fabulous price, so I grabbed it and the wheels in my head started turning on ways to cook it.

 The good deal instantly changed my mood, and I headed to the produce section to find fresh herbs and lemons on sale…perfect.
 I knew what we were having for dinner the next day.
 Not only is whole chicken extremely cost-effective, but it is also super easy to make.

 Trust me, it is super easy, and looks WAY more intimidating than it actually is.
 It is the perfect family meal, and honestly, I don’t know why I haven’t made it more often in the past.
 For those of you that are not fans of chicken skin – no worries – it helps keep this chicken super-moist while cooking, and easily comes off when you are ready to eat it…so don’t let the skin on this Paleo roast chicken recipe scare you.
 As for our house, we all fight over every little scrap of chicken skin.